everlytic/push-notifications-documentation/push/xamarin/quick_reference.md

 ## Known Issues

-- The app may crash if there is a network connection issue, E.g. Everlytic domain cannot be resolved
+- The app may crash if there is a network connection issue, E.g. System domain cannot be resolved